Self-propelled modular transporter: Specifications

+History

+In 1935 Gothaer Wagonfabrik, a Berlin based rail and aircraft manufacturer, made a motorized model of the Culemeyer Heavy Road Trailer for Deutsche Reichsbahn the German government rail transport company.
+The model featured a two-part equipment setup; the front part had an operating cabin with an inline four Krupp petrol engine with output of 60 hp, extendable chassis, four steerable axles, eight solid wheels in total and 32 ton load capacity.
+The hydraulic suspensions were the only exception that differed from modern SPMTs.

-The first modular self-propelled trailers were built in the 1970s.
-In the early 1980s, heavy haulage company Mammoet refined the concept into the form seen today.
+The first modern modular self-propelled trailers were built in the 1970s.
+In the early 1980s, the heavy haulage company Mammoet refined the concept into the form seen today.
 They set the width of the modules at 2.44 m, so the modules would fit on an ISO container flatrack.
 They also added 360° steering.
 They commissioned Scheuerle to develop and build the first units.
 Deliveries started in 1983.
 The two companies defined the standard units: a 4-axle SPMT, a 6-axle SPMT and a hydraulic power pack.
 Over the years, new types of modules were added to this system to accommodate a range of payloads.

 In 2016 ESTA (the European Association of Abnormal Load Transport and Mobile Cranes) published the first SPMT best practice guide to help address the problem of trailers occasionally tipping over, which happened even when the operating rules and stability calculations had been precisely followed.

 Some shipbuilding companies have started to use SPMT instead of gantry cranes for carrying ship sections.
 This has reduced the cost of transporting huge loads by millions of dollars.
+In 2022, Mammoet and Scheuerle developed and employed the world's first electric SPMT.
+This was done with the help of an electric power pack unit (EPPU) that replaced the gas-powered PPU.
+The ESPMTs help to reduce the carbon footprint of the companies and also the haulage industry.
+These electric modules are safer and quieter when compared with the diesel modules, which can benefit operations in mines and energy plants.

+ESTA has plans to develop a European Trailer Operator's License (ETOL) for SPMT operators; this idea is backed by top companies operating in the heavy haulage sector like Goldhofer and Tii Group.
+There will be training and practice to obtain this specific license that SPMT operators have to complete before handling these heavy machines on public roads, but this will improve the safety standards of the industry.

+Achievements

 Executing the salvage operation of the sunken ferry MV Sewol in the East China Sea in 2017, the company ALE used SPMTs equivalent to a 600-axle line and a load weight of 17,000 t, exceeding two world records.